Information Technology Helpdesk/Support Technician

 Demand for information technology (IT) helpdesk/support technicians is strong because:

-- technicians are needed to support staff using those systems and networks, and to identify and fix any problems
+- businesses need technicians to support their staff to use those systems, and to identify and fix problems

 - there is a trend towards having IT helpdesk/support technicians in-house, so they can provide immediate help to staff.